Contents

 • Little Corona Del Mar Beach Tide Pools

-• After much persuasion, we convinced my parents and brother to try kayaking.
-We rented two tandem sit-on-top kayaks and paddled around Balboa Island for about 6 km in 2 hours, which cost almost $100.
-It was expensive at Southwind Kayak Center.
-They didn’t enjoy it much due to the inevitable wet clothes and somewhat monotonous scenery of yachts and luxury homes.
+• I finally managed to persuade my parents and brother to go kayaking.
+We rented two tandem sit-on-top kayaks and paddled around Balboa Island for a 6 km loop, which took about 2 hours and cost nearly $100.
+Renting kayaks from Southwind Kayak Center is quite expensive.
+They didn’t enjoy it much because their clothes inevitably got wet, and I personally found the scenery a bit monotonous, just various yachts and mansions.

 • Newport Landing Whale Watching Tour